Explore COlorado public data on the Colorado Information Marketplace

 Be sure to check out the new Colorado Data Portal Status Blog for dataset status notifications, interesting insights from data providers and responses to questions asked via the feedback form on CIM.

 The Go Code Colorado data team has collected and formatted Colorado public data specifically for Go Code Colorado.
-You can also search for keyword “gocode” on CIM.
+The link leads to a catalog search on CIM with keyword “gocodecolorado”.

-Please check out the list of other data resources participants can use for the Go Code Colorado competition.
-And, if you’re new to the Go Code Competition, be sure to visit the Compete and Rules sections of our website to learn more about the competition.
-To learn tips and tricks for using CIM, please keep on reading.
+Check out the list of other data resources participants can use to combine with public data on CIM to compete in the Go Code Colorado competition.
+For more details on how to compete, be sure to visit the Compete and Rules sections to learn more about the competition.

 Tips and Tricks for Using CIM